I did what I was supposed to do. I worked for someone else and collected a paycheck.

 I’m not a millionaire yet, but I stopped losing money and once again have profits to show for my efforts.

-Trading is not a full-time income by any means, but it has added extra cash to my savings.
+Trading is not a full-time income for me yet.
+But it has added extra cash to my savings.

 My writing about the stock market would soon come full circle.
 And I’m still optimistic that I can grow trading into something more.
-But I know better than to rush it.
+But I now know not to rush it.

 In the meantime, I kept moving forward.